tezos/tezos-mirror/tezt/lib_cloud/README.md

 ## Write your own dockerfile

-Depending on your local setup, we recommend to copy/paste an image that is similar to your local setup.
-An example for a ubuntu/debian-like machine is given by `debian.Dockerfile`.
-At the moment, several assumptions are made:
+Depending on your local setup, we recommend copying and pasting an image that closely matches your environment.
+An example for an Ubuntu/Debian-like machine is given by `debian.Dockerfile`.
+The following assumptions apply:

 1. An ssh server is running on port `30000`

-2. For convenience, we recommend the image to contain the minimum necessary to run Octez binaries that were compiled on your local setup.
-In particular, we use the docker variable `ZCASH_PARAMS_PATH` to provide the place where the zcash parameters are used.
+2. For convenience, the image should include the minimum necessary components to run Octez binaries compiled on your local setup.
+In particular, the Docker variables ZCASH_PARAMS_PATH and DAL_TRUSTED_SETUP_PATH should specify the location where the Zcash parameters and DAL trusted setup are used.

 3. Optionally, you can also put the binaries into the docker image (see `debian.Dockerfile`).
-This is useful if you are using multiple VMs, otherwise your upload bandwidth may limit the deployement time

 To ensure you can connect to the ssh server, the library generates (if it does not exist) and ssh key based on the `tezt-cloud` variable.

+**Note**: In addition to the Dockerfile, you need to create a `.dockerignore` file in the same directory.
+This ensures the Docker context doesn't exclude some files ignored by the main Octez Dockerfiles but still needed for tezt-cloud.

+### OS specific dockerfiles

+If you can't find an existing image that fits your distribution, feel free to create one.
+If you do so, remember to update the project's .gitignore file accordingly to ensure any changes to these files are committed.

 # One-time deployment